oxguy3/schiff.io/README.md

 ## Building

 I'm not sure why you'd want to, but you can easily build this site on your local machine.
-You'll need Ruby (2.4 or greater) installed already, but everything else will install itself.
+Here are the dependencies:
+* Ruby, including dev files and Rubygems (2.4 or greater) (`apt install ruby ruby-dev`)
+* gcc, make, git (`apt install gcc make git`)
+* Bundler (`gem install bundler`)

+Everything else will install itself when you run `bundle install`.
 Here's the script I use to build it on my web server:

 ```
 #!/usr/bin/env bash